 One of the series of artillery designed in 1841, and was very effective in the Mexican War (1847-8).
 Originally a bronze-tubed weapon, often produced of iron in Confederate manufacture, it was falling out of favor by 1862 because of its reduced power as compared to the Napoleon, for instance.

-Employment at Sharpsburg: At least 58 of these pieces saw service in Confederate batteries at Sharpsburg, but none were known to be used by the Federals.
+At least 56 of these pieces saw service in Confederate batteries on the Campaign, but none were known to be used by the Federals.

 Solid shot (6.1 lb), spherical case, common shell, and cannister.